Manage workflows

 We recommend in such scenarios that you use either the Duplicate or Export / Import methods as outlined above.

-IMPORTANT!: Using either method (Duplication or Export / Import) will reset all your previously stored data.
-So please use with caution.
+With either method (Duplication or Export / Import) previously stored data will not move with the workflow.

 You may also be prevented from moving workflows that are connected to authentications or Callable workflows not accessible by the destination.